siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-privacy-preserving-technologies-homomorphic-encryption-and-beyond.md

 ---

 In an era where data is often called the new oil, the need for robust privacy-preserving technologies has never been more critical.
 As organizations collect and process vast amounts of sensitive information, concerns about data privacy and security continue to grow.
-This blog post explores some of the cutting-edge technologies designed to protect data privacy, with a particular focus on homomorphic encryption and other promising approaches.
+This article explores some of the cutting-edge technologies designed to protect data privacy, with a particular focus on homomorphic encryption and other promising approaches.